Throne and Liberty Logo

 Page 4/4

-Danger Dancing in the Desert (4) I ended up spending several more days in Vienta Village pleading with departing caravans to take me with them to find Sam.
+Danger Dancing in the Desert (4) I ended up spending several more days in Vienta Village pleading with departing caravans to take me with them to find Stan.
 I was thus able to travel back to where we were attacked.
 However, I couldn't even find Stan's corpse.
 Nothing remained but his travel pack.
 It would be many years before I could bear to return to Vienta Village, the place where I had endured such great sadness.
 It is fortunate that there are now guides who patrol outside the city, like Tunin and the Resistance to rescue hapless adventurers.
 Still, even with those safeguards, those planning desert adventures should remember one or two disappearances are guaranteed each year.
 It is a fact of life in the desert that some travelers will wind up as food for the flowers.

 The most fearsome creature in this shining desert is neither the terrifying sandworm nor the deadly cobra, but rather that which blooms like a flower.